-- .1 Unless otherwise directed by the Chief of Police or designee, sworn members are authorized to carry firearms while on and off duty.
+.1 Unless otherwise directed by the Chief of Police or designee, sworn members are authorized to carry firearms while on and off duty.
 Officers may carry only weapons authorized and registered with the department while acting under the authority granted by the Hagerstown Community College Campus Police Department.
 For purposes of this chapter, officer shall include any sworn member regardless of rank or title.
-In addition to the Campus Police Department Policies and Procedures, officers shall adhere to all applicable federal, state, and local laws pertaining to the carrying of firearms. - .2 All officers shall be suitably armed at all times when on duty, except when security considerations warrant that they should not be armed (e.g., designated areas of Central Booking, Correctional Facilities and other Law Enforcement Agencies as specified). - .3 When not in use, firearms shall be kept in a secure place inaccessible to persons not members of the department. - .4 WHEN FEASIBLE, before using a firearm against any person, officers shall identify themselves and state their intention to shoot. - .5 Weapons shall not be used, displayed, or handled in a careless or imprudent fashion, or contrary to Department policy. - .6 Wearing or carrying issued or registered off-duty weapons outside the Department's jurisdiction is authorized pursuant to and in accordance with the Annotated Code of Maryland Criminal Law Article §4-203, and the United States Code 18 USC 926B.
+In addition to the Campus Police Department Policies and Procedures, officers shall adhere to all applicable federal, state, and local laws pertaining to the carrying of firearms.

+.2 All officers shall be suitably armed at all times when on duty, except when security considerations warrant that they should not be armed (e.g., designated areas of Central Booking, Correctional Facilities and other Law Enforcement Agencies as specified).

+.3 When not in use, firearms shall be kept in a secure place inaccessible to persons not members of the department.
+Officer should utilize a firearm's safe to secure their departmentally issued firearm.

+.4 WHEN FEASIBLE, before using a firearm against any person, officers shall identify themselves and state their intention to shoot.

+.5 Weapons shall not be used, displayed, or handled in a careless or imprudent fashion, or contrary to Department policy.

+.6 Wearing or carrying issued or registered off-duty weapons outside the Department's jurisdiction is authorized pursuant to and in accordance with the Annotated Code of Maryland Criminal Law Article §4-203, and the United States Code 18 USC 926B.
 Officers are reminded, however, that outside their own jurisdiction, but within the State of Maryland, they must follow all applicable laws, the requirements and restrictions set forth in the Annotated Code of Maryland, Article §2-102 (related to extra-jurisdictional arrests) in addition to all Policies and Procedures of the Hagerstown Community College Campus Police Department.
 Officers are not authorized to carry weapons off-duty when engaged in activities or under other circumstances where a prudent person would reasonably conclude the wearing of a firearm to be inappropriate.
-(NOTE: As a general rule, the Chief of Police restricts probationary officers from carrying a weapon while off duty until they are certified for solo patrol duties.)
+(NOTE: The Chief of Police may grant probationary officer's permission to carry a firearm off-duty while still in the FTO program.)